lyzio/lyzblog/_posts/2021-01-24-origin-interpretation-II.markdown

 thumbnail:
 ---

-# A extended interpretation of the Origin
+# An extended interpretation of the Origin

 After sitting a few nights in front of the fire reading tales of the ancient Greece.
 I have now expanded the short origin to include quite a lot more information that I later can build upon.
 I believe that even though i want it to be as easy to remember as possible, as short and practical as possible it still need to give some form av answer to the basic questions.